amitjohney/sylvatest/charts/sylva-units/README.md

 ## Purpose

-The key purpose of this chart is to facilitate the creation of the bootstrap cluster and the follow-up with the creation with the management cluster, both sharing many commmon components.
+The key purpose of this chart is to facilitate the creation of the bootstrap cluster and the follow-up with the creation with the management cluster, both sharing many commmon units.

-The installation of the components is done thanks to FluxCD resources.
-And the dependency resolution built-in Flux is used to orchestrate the creation of the management cluster after installing the base components on the bootstrap cluster, which is then followed by the deployments of components in the management cluster.
+The installation of the units is done thanks to FluxCD resources.
+And the dependency resolution built-in Flux is used to orchestrate the creation of the management cluster after installing the base units on the bootstrap cluster, which is then followed by the deployments of units in the management cluster.

-This chart also acts as the place where we handle "meta-release" aspect; ie. where we determine the different versions to use for the different components.
+This chart also acts as the place where we handle "meta-release" aspect; ie. where we determine the different versions to use for the different units.

 ## Not a typical Helm chart

-While most Helm charts create Deployments/ConfigMaps/Service/etc to deploy a given service, this chart does not do this at all, it instantiates only Flux resources that tell Flux how to deploy our components.
+While most Helm charts create Deployments/ConfigMaps/Service/etc to deploy a given service, this chart does not do this at all, it instantiates only Flux resources that tell Flux how to deploy our units.

 These resources are:

-* Kustomization resources, pointing to Git repositories in which kustomize `kustomization.yaml` and Kubernetes manifest files are defined describing how to deploy a component
+* Kustomization resources, pointing to Git repositories in which kustomize `kustomization.yaml` and Kubernetes manifest files are defined describing how to deploy a unit
 * HelmRelease resources, which contain definitions of Helm releases for Helm charts hosted for instance on Git (or in Helm repos) with the wanted overridden Helm values.

 ## What this chart does